Skip to content

 London · UK-wide · N3 2JU Reg 1195764 Registered charity Official website Charity Commission register

-JEWISH CHILD'S DAY is a registered charity (no. 1195764) working in older people across the United Kingdom.
+Jewish Child's Day is a registered charity (no. 1195764) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 91% of spending to charitable activities, holding roughly 10 months of reserves, and files its annual accounts on time.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-JEWISH CHILD'S DAY has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Jewish Child's Day has a Clarity Score of 85 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1195764.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2022: total income £822k, with 91% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £844k, with 91% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 10 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .